It’s that fantastic time of year again, you know, the time you get to pay more for the same thing you already have.

 The answer is, “unfortunately, yes.”

 Companies that didn’t appear on the list that might be your only choice for 2018 are AMBetter, CareSource, Molina, Sumacare, Paramount and Premier.

 They all still don’t have enough to get my vote of confidence, unless it’s your only choice.
 Then, what other choice do you have?

 Just when you think things can’t get worse or more interesting, they do.

 You’re going to have a lot of tough decisions to make this year when it comes to picking a health insurance plan and company.

 Unless you were already on an HMO plan with a hospital network of your choice, you’re going to need to decide what compromises are most important to you.

-Most of the time you’ll be faced with choosing a reliable health insurance company and possibly sacrificing your prefered doctors.
-On the other hand you can choose to take a chance on your health insurance company to secure as many of your prefered doctors as possible.
+Most of the time you’ll be faced with choosing a reliable health insurance company and possibly sacrificing your preferred doctors.
+On the other hand you can choose to take a chance on your health insurance company to secure as many of your preferred doctors as possible.